 Getting a quote

-Now you’ve found a stable of subcontractors, you need to get suitable pricing to compare them all.
+Once you’ve found a stable of subcontractors, you need to request a quote to compare them all.

 If you feel like being lazy, the easiest path is to leave them to it and what comes back is what you get.
 You will leave yourself at the subcontractor’s mercy and hope that everything is quoted.
 If you get pricing at all, that is!